The most important terms in cryptospace.

 Moon / Mooning

-A term in the crypto community for a rapid, sharp rise in the price of a cryptocurrency.
+A term in the crypto community for a rapid, strong price increase of a cryptocurrency.

 Multichain

-The ability of a blockchain ecosystem to connect several different blockchains and facilitate exchange between them.
+The ability of a blockchain ecosystem to connect multiple different blockchains and facilitate exchange between them.

 Multisig Wallet